APOPO: HeroDOGS species profile

+APOPO uses a mix of animals to ensure the highest safety standards in difficult environments.
+HeroDOGS are typically used first to quickly identify general hazardous zones, especially in areas with thick vegetation.
+Once the dogs have narrowed down the area, HeroRATs are used to find the exact location of the mines because they are light enough to walk safely over them without setting them off, unlike if the heavier dogs were to.
+The HeroDOGS used by APOPO are mainly Belgian Shepherds (Malinois) and Dutch Shepherds.
+These specific breeds are chosen because they are highly intelligent, have a strong work ethic, and can stay focused for longer periods of time in difficult environments.
+Unlike the rats, which are bred by APOPO in Tanzania, the dogs are carefully selected from reputable breeders in Europe and join the program when they are about seven months old.
+While the rats are motivated by food rewards like bananas and peanuts, the HeroDOGS are typically motivated by play and toys.
+This high "play drive" is a key trait of the Shepherd breeds that makes them successful as Technical Survey Dogs.

 Scent detection training

 Full training takes approximately nine months on average, and is followed by a series of accreditation tests.
 Once trained, rats are able to work for approximately four to five years before they get retired.
 All of the rats are bred and trained in the Morogoro breeding and training centre.
 One rat costs approximately 6,000 euros to train.

 Training starts with socialization at the age of 5–6 weeks and then through the principles of 'operant conditioning'.
 After two weeks they learn to associate a "click" sound with a food reward – banana or peanuts.
 Once they know that "click" means food, the rats are ready to be trained on a target scent.
 According to the type of specialization, a series of training stages are followed, each one building on skills learned in the previous stage.
 The complexity of their tasks gradually increases until they have to do a final blind test.
 Rats that fail the test are retired and are cared for the rest of their life.